caffreit/Horse_Racing/README.md

 Is there a more complicated way we could use with a computer to get value?

 **Jockey/Trainer/Owner:**
 How much does a jockey add to a horse’s performance.
 How do we disentangle the effect of the horse and the jockey on the outcome of the race.
-How much value (not punter value) does the jockey bring?
+How much value (to horse performance) does the jockey bring?
 (Shapley values, Causal inference to remove confounder…?)

 Are there trainer-trainer, trainer-jockey, trainer-owner, pairs that we can show are in cahoots.
-Price swings, favourites underperforming more than expected.
+Price swings, favourites underperforming more than expected. https://github.com/BuzzFeedNews/2016-01-tennis-betting-analysis

 **Price movement:**
 If there is a large price move, what does that mean for betting.
 If it shortens, is this inside info should we pile in?
 Betting by insiders?